ga-curriculum/binary-search-in-java/binary-search/README.md

 2. Binary search is efficient only for linear data structures stored in contiguous memory location and accessible by index.
 It is inefficient for non-contiguous memory data structures like linked lists.
 Even though, they could be sorted, the average time complexity of accessing an element increases with the size of the data structure.

 ## Final reflections
-Binary Search in an efficient search algorithm that compares the target value to the middle element of the array.
+1. Binary Search in an efficient search algorithm with a time complexity of \(O(logn)\).
+2. It compares the target value to the middle element of a sorted array.
 If they are equal, the search is successful.
 If the target is less than the middle element, the search continues in the lower half of the array.
 If the target is greater, the search continues in the upper half.
-This process repeats until the target is found or the search interval is empty.
+This process repeats until the target is found or the search scope is exhausted.